TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/dysmantle-video-game-review.md

 PS: The game graphics almost look like an asset flip, but it's serviceable and "acceptable" (even if the developers REALLY LOVE to use fog)

+# Rating and Recommendation

+3/10 - Not Recommended